Map commerce fields

 Standard commerce fields catalog mapping

 When configuring your catalog entity, the Standard fields section lets you map the standard commerce fields to the metadata available in your source.
-This procedure lets PAYG models target and learn from the right content.
+This step is critical for:

 Depending on the source you use to index your product inventory, the mapping in this section isn’t always replicated at the source level.
 See Standard commerce fields mapping for details.